arnavroy/arnavroy.github.com/_posts/2012-11-15-euro-trip-part-1-of-n.markdown

 tags: [Europe, Travelogue]
 ---

-Here goes a brain dump of my short trip to Europe in the month of May 2012.
+Here goes a brain dump of my short trip to Europe in the month of May, 2012.
 I have tried to jot down whatever I remember in a tl;dr fashion.
 Following is a list of the major cities I visited and the highlights:

 1. Zurich
     * Apps/Sites/Cards: [Swiss Rail Android App](http://www.sbb.ch/en/timetable/mobile-timetables/mobile-apps/sbb-mobile-android.html), [Swiss Flexi Pass](http://www.swiss-pass.ch/en/swiss-flexi-pass#.UKXC3uOe_bw)